-Employment-Based Field Education
+Employment-Based Practicum Education

-Overview of employment-based field education
+Overview of employment-based practicum education

-Field education is the signature pedagogy of social work education, where students develop their professional identity and integrate the skills and concepts learned throughout their coursework.
-The current best practice for field education requires students to engage in learning activities that are qualitatively different from prior volunteer or employment experiences and allow for the attainment of Council on Social Work Education (CSWE) competencies.
+Practicum education is the signature pedagogy of social work education, where students develop their professional identity and integrate the skills and concepts learned throughout their coursework.
+The current best practice for practicum education requires students to engage in learning activities that are qualitatively different from prior volunteer or employment experiences and allow for the attainment of Council on Social Work Education (CSWE) competencies.
 Activities should be supervised by someone with at least a Master of Social Work (MSW) degree.

-Employment-based field placement criteria
+Employment-based practicum criteria

 Listen and learn more